 “Teach a man to fish and you feed him for a lifetime.
 Unless he doesn't like sushi—then you also have to teach him to cook.” - Auren Hoffman, Herald Philosopher

 Register your child or teen through our on-line registration system.
-Click any of the dates below to get to the on-line registration system.
-Click HERE if you would like to download a copy of the Classic Thyme Summer Culinary Camp and Kids Programs for 2017.
+Click HERE if you would like to download a copy of the Classic Thyme Summer Culinary Camp and Kids Programs for 2021.